 Check out the Ingapirca

 If you want to see Incan ruins, this is the place for you.
 Ingapirca is a town in Ecuador’s Cañar province.
-Here you will discover an archaeological complex north of town containing ancient ruins and Incan masonry.
+Here you will discover a complex archaeological north of town containing ancient ruins and Incan masonry.

 - The Andes to Amazon